CMU-313/CMU-313.github.io/docs/projects/P5/1_projectcheck.md

 If you have questions on if we would consider a project active, contact the course staff.

 Once you have selected a project, add it to the **[Public Project Selection Spreadsheet](https://docs.google.com/spreadsheets/d/1IokRZCYi2j8McCQ9BZQPeTp1yY6PZ4psq2D24rPU7N0/edit?gid=1777881413#gid=1777881413)**.
+We highly recommend you also think about potential tasks (see below) before finalizing on a project, as your success depends heavily on the chosen task.

 ## Task Selection